o3de/o3de.org/content/docs/user-guide/features/platforms/ios/creating-release-app.md

 ---
 # Creating a Release App {#ios-creating-release-app}

-Once you have finished your Lumberyard iOS game, you can prepare it for the App Store by creating a release app and including the assets and shaders in `.pak` files\.
+Once you have finished your O3DE iOS game, you can prepare it for the App Store by creating a release app and including the assets and shaders in `.pak` files\.
 You must do the following:

 1. [Prepare your code](#ios-preparing-your-code)\.